johnib/ravendb-mcp/memory-bank/activeContext.md

 ### Authentication Strategy

-Both authentication methods have been implemented:
+The authentication strategy has been simplified:

-- Certificate-based authentication (PFX or PEM)
-- Non-secured mode (no authentication)
+- Only non-secured mode (no authentication) is currently supported
+- This simplification is temporary to focus on core functionality
+- Future versions will re-implement certificate-based authentication

-The authentication strategy is configurable via environment variables, allowing users to choose their preferred method based on their security requirements.
+The authentication method is still configurable via environment variables, but currently only 'none' is supported.

 ### Connection Management